live-wire/journal/README.md

 			  $c_t = \sigma (W_c[h_{t-1}, x_t] + b_c)$ <br>
 			  $h_t^{-} = tanh (W_o[c_t * h_{t-1}, x_t] + b_o)$ <br>
 			  $h_t = (1 - f_t)*h_{t-1} + f_t * h_t^{-}$ -> This is the output that is forwarded upwards and into the next time step.
+		- Probably experiment with this as well, as it has lesser parameters to train for the small dataset we have.

 ---
 `Nov 27, 2018`